OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 Designed by Frank Gehry and opened in 2003, the Walt Disney Concert Hall in downtown Los Angeles is on the list of must-visit attractions in LA for architecture buffs.
 Particularly recognisable for its trademark Postmodern futuristic style and fragmented structure, the building is one of several on the LA Music Center campus, and it’s also the home of the LA Philharmonic and the Los Angeles Master Chorale.
 According to the Library of Congress, the building is covered in over 12,000 stainless steel panels, which, if laid end to end, would stretch for 49 miles (79 kilometers).

 The Loyola Law School was designed by Frank Gehry in the late 1970s, then built over the next several years.
-Gehry was hired for the project before he was a big name in architecture due to the suggestion of Professor Robert Benson.
-According to the LA Conservancy, “Gehry created an award-winning group of unique yet complementary buildings in a compact, plaza-centered plan, drawing on classical settings like the Roman Forum to visually evoke the history and weight of the legal profession.”
-The campus consists of multiple buildings and a parking garage, the most visually arresting being the Fritz B. Burns Academic Center.
-It is the campus’ largest structure and is a vibrant yellow in color.
-Watch a guided tour of the campus in the video below.
+Gehry was hired for the project before he was a big name in architecture, on the suggestion of Professor Robert Benson.
+According to the LA Conservancy, Gehry created the design by “drawing on classical settings like the Roman Forum to visually evoke the history and weight of the legal profession.”
+The campus consists of multiple buildings and a parking garage, the most visually arresting being the Fritz B Burns Academic Center – the campus’ largest structure and a vibrant yellow in color.

 The 777 Tower is one of the tallest buildings in Los Angeles.
-It is a 53-story, neutral-toned skyscraper that, according to the L.A.
-Conservancy, “epitomizes the Postmodern use of a stretched skin style with reimagined classical details in a simple and elegant design.”
-It was designed by architect Cesar Pelli and built in 1990.
+It is a 53-story, neutral-toned skyscraper that, according to the LA Conservancy, “epitomizes the Postmodern use of a stretched skin style with reimagined Classical details in a simple and elegant design.”
+It was designed by architect César Pelli and built in 1990.